ErVaaL/GuessByDaylight/README.md

 ```

 The app uses Vite, so navigate to http://localhost:5173/ in your browser to see the app.

+## API endpoints:
+- `/api/guess/**` - main endpoint for 5 different guessing games:

+  - `/blind` - checks and returns the answer to guess for blind game
+  - `/emotes` - checks and returns the answer to guess for emotes game
+  - `/perk-survivor` - checks and returns the answer to guess for survivor perk game
+  - `/perk-killer` - checks and returns the answer to guess for killer perk game
+  - `/terror` - checks and returns the answer to guess for terror radius game

+  - `/initiate-daily` - generates a new daily challenge

+- `/api/killer` - returns a list of killers (currently not used)

 ## Disclaimer
 This project is not affiliated with or endorsed by Behaviour Interactive Inc. or Dead by Daylight.
 All rights reserved to their respective owners.